keybase/client/go/saltpack/specs/saltpack_encryption.md

 Computing the **MAC keys** is the only step of encrypting a message that requires the sender's private key.
 Thus it's the **authenticators list**, generated from those keys, that proves the sender is authentic.
+We also include the hash of the entire header as an input to the authenticators, to prevent an attacker from modifying the format version or any other header fields.

 We compute the authenticators in three steps: